 Habitat Connectivity Modelling

-Habitat connectivity describes how easily species can travel between the places they need for feeding, breeding, and shelter.
-Fragmented landscapes result in isolated populations, declining biodiversity, and weaker ecosystem resilience.
-Through improved connectivity, we can restore functional ecological networks, helping wildlife to move, thrive, and adapt to environmental change.
+Habitat connectivity describes how easily wildlife can move between the places they need to feed, breed, and shelter.
+When landscapes become fragmented, populations are isolated, biodiversity declines, and ecosystems become less resilient.
+Improving connectivity helps restore functional ecological networks, allowing species to move, thrive, and adapt to environmental change.

 Project Aims